sudorandom/kmcd.dev/content/posts/2026/http2-from-scratch-part-4/index.md

 return &http.Response{ Body: io.NopCloser(bytes.NewReader(bodyBytes)) }, nil
 ```

 The problem? `defer` executes when the function (`Do`) returns.
 But the user of our client needs to read the response `Body` *after* `Do` has returned.
 The connection was being closed before they had a chance to read it!
+The old version of the client would read the full response body in-line.
+Switching to act more like `http.Client` significantly changed when the response body is read and, in turn, changed the lifecycle of the underlying connection.

 The fix is to remove the `defer` and instead wrap the connection itself in a custom `io.ReadCloser` that we assign to the `http.Response.Body`.
 When the user calls `resp.Body.Close()`, it's now our responsibility to close the underlying network connection.
 This is the standard pattern used by Go's own `net/http` client.

 Here's the read loop that replaces the `...` above.
-I spent a good hour debugging why it would sometimes hang, only to realize I was mishandling the `END_STREAM` flag.

 ```go
 // The Read Loop